Gaughran wins State Senate race after absentees tallied

 "I congratulate Senator Gaughran on his reelection," Smyth said.
 "I encourage all residents who voted for me to support him as well to make Senate District 5 and the State of New York the best it can possibly be.
 Thank you to the countless volunteers who helped over the last several months; it’s been a campaign like none other."

-Sillitti and Srivastana were competing in a North Hempstead open seat created when Assemb.
+Sillitti and Srivastava were competing for a North Hempstead open seat created when Assemb.
 Anthony D'Urso announced he wouldn't seek reelection.

-After Election Night, Srivastana led by more than 3,000 votes.
+After election night, Srivastava led by more than 3,000 votes.
 But by Wednesday morning, absentees had catapulted Sillitti to a more than 5,000-vote lead, prompting Democrats to declare victory.

+The contest to replace King attracted national attention as Republicans and Democrats battled for control of the U.S. House.
+In the end, Garbarino, who had served eight years in the state Assembly, cruised past Gordon, a Babylon town board member.

+"Jackie Gordon has just called me to concede and offer her congratulations.
+I look forward to getting to work," Garbarino said in a statement issued just after 4 p.m.
+"I am honored and excited to succeed Congressman Peter King, and represent New York’s 2nd Congressional District in Washington."